argennof/Prisma-project/README.md

        Output usage information

       -if, --input filename <filename>, string, required.
-      The data file is to load in .he5 format.
+      The data file to process.
+It must be loaded in .he5 format.

       -op, --output path <directory>, string, optional.
       Output path for denoised images.
 The output format will be in .he5